To book a place now or in future on one of our tours or seminars please email email@example.com or give us a call for further information.

 No children under the age of 14 are allowed into the building.
 Under-16’s must be accompanied by an adult.
 We also suggest that you bring some sort of identification with you – passport or driving licence etc – as these may be required to enter high security-risk trials.
 You could be denied entry without them.

-Cameras, large bags (rucksacks), recording equipment, mobile phones, sharp objects (pen knives and nail scissors), food and drink and writing materials are also banned from the Court.
+Cameras, large bags (rucksacks), recording equipment, mobile phones, smart watches, sharp objects (pen knives and nail scissors), food and drink are also banned from the Court.
 (The x-ray machines will pick up items and you will then be asked to leave the premises.
 Mobiles, cameras etc are regarded as a security risk.)
 The Court has no facilities where such items can be left.
-A nearby travel agents will look after property for a small fee.
-As a result, we do urge that luggage is kept to a bare minimum, and if you are coming by coach or minibus, we advise you leave as much there as possible.
-We do not accept responsibility for loss or theft of property.

 Visitors to the public galleries are requested to dress appropriately (no vests or shorts for men; no low-cut tops or short skirts for women) or entry to the court building may be refused.
 Smart casual dress is advised.